 Shipping & handling:$9.95 on RAM, $14.95 on other goods in Canada regardless of quantity ordered

 Prices: are in Canadian Dollars, and are subject to change without notice. please Email to confirm price before ordering.
-GST is extra in Canada, HST in BC, NB, NS, NF and ON.
+GST is extra in Canada, PST in BC, HST in NB, NS, NF PEI and ON.

 Make sure to include the make and model of your machine, your full shippping address, phone number, correct email address, the number, expiry date and name on your credit card plus the card billing address and phone if different from shipping address.
-Payment accepted by VISA or Mastercard or Canadian bank Interac Email Transfer.
+Payment accepted by VISA or Mastercard, PayPal or Canadian bank Interac Email Transfer.
 It must be your credit card and the card billing address and shipping addresses must match.
 For your protection, we may ask for additional proof of ID to be faxed.
 Third party address shipments require faxed confirmation.
-Contact us for PayPal payment options, can be shipped to verified address only, shipping insurance is mandatory.
+PayPal can be shipped to the verified address only, shipping insurance is mandatory.
+An invoice copy will be sent by email.

 Gov't, Education and Corporate PO's accepted on prior approval of credit only.
 Download the Credit Application form and fax to (250) 385-6267

 Shipping is via Xpress Post, Expedited Parcel, FedEx or Purolator at our choice.
 No PO Boxes for Purolator or FedEx.
+Orders received after shipping deadline or on weekends or holidays will be processed next business day.
+Addresses must be complete and with buzzer/entry code and or business name as appropriate.
 Please ensure that there is someone at the address during business hours to sign for the package.
-We do not guarantee delivery time.
+We do not guarantee delivery time, shipping estimates are for in stock goods only, or from the date that goods arrive in stock.
 Shipping time and cost may be higher in NT, NU, YT or remote areas as defined by the courier.
-An invoice copy will be sent by email.

 Shipping is at buyer's risk, Shipping insurance is 1.5% extra on the goods value or by quote - if declined, the buyer assumes all risk of loss or damage.
 Signature is required for insured parcels.